Relintai/pandemonium_engine_docs/usage/3d/baked_lightmaps.md

 ~~~~~~~~~~~~~~~~~~~~~~

 This is probably the best approach overall.
 The only downside is that, on large
 models, unwrapping can take a while on import.
-Nonetheless, Godot will cache the UV2
+Nonetheless, Pandemonium will cache the UV2
 across reimports, so it will only be regenerated when needed.

 Select the imported scene in the filesystem dock, then go to the **Import** dock.